tylerpcarter/inls161/refsheets/index.md

 # Audacity

+{% marginnote 'audacity' '**Audacity** is a free and open-source software audio recording and editing suite.
+The project was started in 1999 by Dominic Mazzoni and Roger Dannenberg at Carnegie Mellon University.
+It has been ported to most major operating systems, including Linux, Windows, and Mac OS.' %}

 <a href="http://www.instructables.com/id/Basic-recording-and-editing-with-Audacity/" target="_blank">Basic recording and editing in Audacity - Instructables</a>

 <a href="https://www.youtube.com/watch?v=2gM12DIIwA0" target="_blank">How to use Audacity to record and edit audio - Dr. Mark Morton, University of Waterloo</a>

+## How many words in 5 minutes?

+<a href="http://speechinminutes.com/" target="_blank">Speech - Words to Minutes Calculator</a>

 # Productivity suites

 ## LibreOffice

+{% marginnote 'libreoffice' '**LibreOffice** is a free and open-source productivity suite developed by the Open Document Foundation.
+It is the most actively-developed free productivity suite available and originated as a fork of the OpenOffice project in 2010.
+It is available in 110 different languages.<br/><br/>LibreOffice comprises a variety of programs for different tasks: *writer* for word processing, *calc* for creating and editing spreadsheets, *impress* for creating slideshows, *draw* for diagrams and drawings, *base* for databases, and *math* for composing and editing mathematical formulae.' %}

 <a href="https://www.libreoffice.org/get-help/documentation/" target="_blank">LibreOffice Documentation for all Packages</a>